buhii/pyliburg/README.rst

 ========

-Python library to access Hokuyo URG laser range scanners (for Mac and Linux) Windows is not supported yet.
+Python library to access Hokuyo URG laser range scanners (for Mac and Linux)

+This is a development version, and Windows is not supported yet.

 Install